mih9898/test/screenshots-and-reflections/project-1/project-reflection.md

 Then I reread the objectives and there was "AHA"

 #### What additional resources did you use or what help did you receive to complete your work?
-I used my notes and oracle documentation.
+I used my notes and oracle documentation for formatting dates(https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).

-Some clarification, I have around 2000 lines of java notes that I did before
+>Some clarification, I have around 2000 lines of java notes that I did before